saalaa/diamond/fixtures/metadata.md

 > *meta·da·ta* – data that provides information about other data [^1]

-There are several kind of metadata but in the context of [[Diamond wiki]], we'll mostly discuss *descriptive metadata*, that is metadata that describes the pages so as to provide more context.
+There are several kind of metadata but in the context of [[Diamond wiki]], we'll mostly discuss *descriptive metadata*, that is, metadata that describes pages so as to provide more context.

 ## Adding metadata

-To add metadata to a page, simply start its content with a block of the following for:
+To add metadata to a page, simply start its contents with a block of the following form:

     ---
     category: Gemstones